aivillage/village_website/content/posts/panel-announcement.md

 +++
-date = "2018-06-09"
+date = "2018-06-11"
 title = "AI Village Panel Announcement" author = "AI Village" authorUrl = "https://aivillage.org/"
 math = "false"
 +++

-With DEF CON exactly two months away, we're excited to announce two panels that will be held at AI Village this year!
+With DEF CON just two months away, we're excited to announce two panels that will be held at AI Village this year!
 Here's what we have planned for attendees so far:

 ##(Responsible?)
 Offensive Machine Learning